cmk/rings/README.md

 See also [Andrey's post](https://blogs.ncl.ac.uk/andreymokhov/united-monoids/#whatif) for more on (the commutative sub-class of) this class of structures.

-Finally a unital right semiring is a pre-semiring with two distinct neutral elements, `mempty` and `unit`, such that `mempty` is right-neutral wrt addition, `unit` is right-neutral wrt multiplication, and `mempty` is now (2) right-annihilative wrt multiplication:
+Finally a unital right semiring is a pre-semiring with two distinct neutral elements, `mempty` and `sunit`, such that `mempty` is right-neutral wrt addition, `sunit` is right-neutral wrt multiplication, and `mempty` is now (2) right-annihilative wrt multiplication:

 ```
 mempty <> a ≡ a
-unit >< a ≡ a
+sunit >< a ≡ a
 mempty >< a ≡ mempty --2
 ```